 The APIs are nearly identical:

-When we launched this API in 2020, people said we were over-abstracting SQL.
-"Just write joins!" they said.
-Now here we are, five years later, and the SQL-first ORM has implemented the same abstraction with slightly different names.
+When we launched this API in 2020, people loudly said we were over-abstracting SQL.
+The mantra was always "Just write JOINS!"
+Now here we are, five years later, and the SQL-first ORM has implemented this same abstraction, albeit with slightly different names. 🙂

-Here's the thing: we're not claiming they copied us (though we'd be flattered).
-We're claiming that when you build for production-scale relational queries, you naturally converge on these patterns.
-They feel natural because they work.
+Here's the undeniable thing folks: we're not claiming they copied us (though we'd be flattered).
+We're claiming that when you build for production-scale relational queries, you mujst naturally converge on these patterns.
+They feel natural because they are fundamentally superior for developer experience and correctnes.

 - Filtering by relations